 The IPS supports the following non-FIPS approved cryptographic algorithms when not in Full-FIPS mode.
 These algorithms are not allowed in FIPS mode of operation.

 Algorithm Type/Name FIPS-approved

-Symmetric Algori thms
+Symmetric Algorithms

 Blowfish No

 RC2 No

 RC4 No

 DES No

+Hashing Algorith nms

+MD5 No

+HMAC-MD5 No

 Table 9: Non-FIPS Mode Cryptographic Algorithms